bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 patterns of spatial checkboarding and channel wise masking with multiple coupling layers, we can ensure that the deep net touches every input variable and that it has enough capacity to learn the necessary invertible transform.
-This is directly analgous to adding layers in a feed forward network (albeit with more complexity in the loss function).
+This is directly analogous to adding layers in a feed forward network (albeit with more complexity in the loss function).

 The Jacobian determinant is straightforward to compute using the multi-variate